 Wiping the plate

 This is one of the areas where experience and instinct kicks in and I have seen all etchers get it wrong at some time.
 The main characteristic of intaglio printing is that the ink is printed from out of the lines which of course means that the ink on the surface has to be removed.
 Invariably some ink will remain – this gives intaglio prints their distinctive plate tone.
 The danger is in over wiping the plate and losing subtlety in the etched image or under wiping and losing detail in the line work – the balance is a matter of personal choice and often becomes the style of each individual printmaker.
-It is this stage that prevents etching becoming easy to mechanise The plate is wiped with scrim in a circular motion without scrubbing too hard into the lines.
+It is this stage that prevents etching becoming easy to mechanise The plate is wiped with scrim (Tarlatan) in a circular motion without scrubbing too hard into the lines.
 Most of the ink will be removed this way and if a darker plate tone is desired a print can be taken at this stage.
 I usually wipe the plate further with small squares of tissue using the ball of my hand to obtain a cleaner more contrasty print.
-Finally I run a rag carefully around the BEVELLED edge of the plate to avoid ink being squeezed out from the back of the plate
+Traditionally handwiping used the edge of the hand in a sweeping motion with periodic dusting of whiting (ground chalk)to soak up ink on the hand and prevent dragging.
+The danger of this is that fine particles of whiting can find their way into the lines and cause unprinted spots.
+Finally I run a rag carefully around the BEVELLED edge of the plate and round the back to avoid ink being squeezed out from the back of the plate

 After wiping with scrim the plate will still be holding a thin film of ink on the surface,.
 This will print as a very light grey.
 Traditionally this would be wiped again with the outside edge of the hand, which would be lightly dusted with ground chalk (whiting) to allow it to glide across the surface of the plate.
 The whiting will soak up the ink on the hand but care must be exercised that none gets on to the plate as it will block the etched lines that are holding the ink